Marco Magnani

-Marco Magnani (born 26 May 1969) is an Italian economist.
+Marco Magnani (born 1969) is an Italian economist.

 Biography

 Education and career

 At 16 he was an AFS scholar, lived for a year in the United States and gained a US High School diploma.

-He has a degree in economics at the University of Rome La Sapienza and at the College of Cavalieri del Lavoro in Rome.
+He has a degree in economics from the University of Rome La Sapienza and the College of Cavalieri del Lavoro in Rome.
 He is a Jona scholar and gained a Master in Business Administration and Finance at Columbia University.